 How Do I app relies on recognition technology and simple gamification elements.
 The system identifies NFC labels placed on everyday objects and shows contextual instructional videos on how to implement simple tasks with these objects, such as making a cup of tea or folding clothes.

-Complex algorithms behind mobile apps provide unrivaled level of content and user experience personalization.
+Complex algorithms behind mobile apps provide an unrivaled level of content and user experience personalization.
 Chatbots and voice assistants perform conversation-based collection of patient symptom and medication intake records and transfer this data for further analysis.
 Integrating the capabilities of apps, bots, voice assistants and wearables, these eHealth tools enable smart reminders and alerts that guarantee to reach the target in the right place, time and on the right device.
-Moreover, these tools use gamification elements to motivate patients to adhere to their medication, self-educate on their disease and conditions and maintain connection with doctors and caregivers.
+Moreover, these tools use gamification elements to motivate patients to adhere to their medication, self-educate on their disease and conditions and maintain connections with doctors and caregivers.